michael-small/MoRide-Portfolio/README.md

 Iteration repo names were fun internal names decided on by team of classmates.

+MAJOR NOTE: In retrospect, the security docs on Iteration 4 ("Endgame") are very wrong but better than what the class had for authentication and authorization.

 ## Iterations (archived, with all issues):

 1) [The Mechanical Keyboards](https://github.com/UMM-CSci-3601-S19/iteration-1-the-mechanical-keyboards)